 And lastly, some moderate flex, directional, and value price point skis:

 - Atomic replaced their Vantage line with the Maven series.
 Widths are 86 and 93 for women, and the 86 comes in versions with and without carbon.
-Blister’s published their first look review for paid subscribers of the 93 C. The change also comes with a massive price hike as the Vantage 97 C was priced at $499, and the Maven 93 C jumps to $649.
+Blister’s published their full review already, and may have some extra nuggets in their first look review for paid subscribers of the 93 C. The change also comes with a massive price hike as the Vantage 97 C was priced at $499, and the Maven 93 C jumps to $649.

 - Black Crows has added the Divus Birdie, a really poppy and energetic 82mm frontside ski.
 Extra insight to the Orb’s review here.